joachimbrand/Rimu.jl/docs/src/hamiltonians.md

 ```@docs
 G2MomCorrelator
 G2RealCorrelator
+DensityMatrixDiagonal
 Momentum
 ```

 ## Hamiltonians interface

-Behind the implementation of a particular model is a more abstract interface for defining hamiltonians.
+Behind the implementation of a particular model is a more abstract interface for defining Hamiltonians.
 If you want to define a new model you should make use of this interface.
 The most general form of a model Hamiltonian should subtype to `AbstractHamiltonian` and implement the relevant methods.